ooici/launch-plans/sandbox/lightweight/README.md

-#Lightweight Launch Plan
+#OOICI Release 2 Launch Plan

+This launch plan deploys the OOI R2 system.
+It supports a few different
+deployments:

+* local (lightweight) - run all services on your local machine.
+This mode is great for testing service deployments quickly without booting VMs.

+* OOI Nimbus - deploy onto the OOI Nimbus cloud.
+This is the production target.

+* EC2 - scale testing and other experiments can be easier on EC2 where there is more capacity, so this mode is also supported.
+Note that different base images are used so dependencies can be problematic.

 ##i.
 Getting the code:

 ###First steps:

-Regardless of whether you want to run locally or on EC2, you will need to set up a virtualenv and cloudinitd. cloudinitd is what runs the launch plan:
+Regardless of whether you want to run locally or on VMs, you will need to set up a virtualenv and cloudinitd. cloudinitd is what runs the launch plan:

     $ virtualenv venv --no-site-packages
     $ source venv/bin/activate
     $ pip install -e 'git+git://github.com/nimbusproject/cloudinitd.git#egg=cloudinitd'

-###Setting up local tools:
+###Setting up local tools (lightweight only):

 If you want to run a launch plan on your local machine, you will need to install Pyon, coi-services, and epuharness.
-If you plan on running on EC2, you can skip to step ii.
+If you plan on running on VMs only, you can skip to step ii.

 To launch a plan locally, you can use the local.conf cloudinitd config file, which will prepare a Process Dispatcher and an EEAgent (or a number of them),